Use Energy Wisely

 |FORM #||00000||MODEL #||0000|

-EXAMPLE: A light uses 100 watts and is left on 15 hours.
+EXAMPLE: An incandescent light bulb uses 100 watts and is left on 15 hours.
 How many kWhs are used and what does it cost you?

 |kWh use =||100 watts x 15 hrs.||= 1.5 kWh|